Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 Avalanche: 22 or 49%

-There have two major events.
-In 1970, six Sherpas were killed while supporting a Japanese expedition and in 2014, one of the worse days in Everest history, 16 Sherpas died on 18 April when a hanging serac released as the Sherpas were waiting for a ladder to be replaced over a crevasse as they were ferrying loads to the higher camps.
+There are two major events.
+In 1970, six Sherpas were killed while supporting a Japanese expedition, and in 2014, one of the worst days in Everest history, 16 Sherpas died on 18 April when a hanging serac was released as the Sherpas were waiting for a ladder to be replaced over a crevasse as they were ferrying loads to the higher camps.

 https://www.alanarnette.com/blog/wp-content/uploads/2014/04/Everest-Avalanche-Overview-.gif